Exemption for Active Duty Military Personnel and their spouses who are NOT Residents of Prince William County or Virginia

 Active duty military personnel who claim Virginia as their legal residence are NOT exempt from the personal property tax

-Property leased by a military person or property leased jointly by active duty members and their spouses, or other nonmilitary persons and located in Prince William County does not qualify for exemption and is subject to the personal property tax
+Prior to tax year 2016, vehicles leased by a military person or property leased jointly by active duty members and their spouses, or other nonmilitary persons and located in Prince William County did not qualify for exemption or tax relief.

 Retired Military Personnel